List of enclaves and exclaves

-In political geography, an enclave is a piece of land belonging to one country (or region etc.) that is totally surrounded by another country (or region).
-An exclave is a piece of land that is politically attached to a larger piece but not physically contiguous with it (connected to it) because they are completely separated by a surrounding foreign territory or territories.
+In political geography, an enclave is a piece of land belonging to one territory that is totally surrounded by another territory.
+An exclave is a piece of land that is politically attached to a larger piece but not physically contiguous with it (connected to it) because they are completely separated by an unrelated territory or territories.
 Many entities are both enclaves and exclaves.

 Enclaves that are also exclaves

-Each enclave listed in this section has an administrative-level equivalent to that of the one other entity that entirely surrounds it.
+Each enclave listed in this section has an administrative level equivalent to that of the one other entity that entirely surrounds it.
 Each enclave is also a part of a main region; hence, it is an exclave of that region.